Netflix may need to pay AT&T, Verizon for faster speeds

 Asked about discussions with Verizon or other providers, Netflix spokesman Joris Evers said “we talk to all major ISPs all the time to make sure Netflix users get the best possible experience.”

-Reporting by Liana B. Baker in New York, Lisa Richwine in Los Angeles, Alina Selyukh in Washington and Diane Bartz in Washington; Editing by Sophie Hares and David Gregorio and Miral Fahmy
+Reporting by Liana B. Baker in New York, Lisa Richwine in Los Angeles and Diane Bartz in Washington; Editing by Sophie Hares and David Gregorio